Solar carport initiative

 Will there be future maintenance costs?

 The solar arrays require minimum maintenance.
 Maintenance will be covered by the PPA partner during the length of the contract.

-- Once complete, carports will provide vehicles with partial protection from weather.
+The solar carports provide vehicles with partial protection from weather.

 Will the carports interfere with parking?

-No parking places will be eliminated.
-The structures are designed to have minimal effect on parking space and will provide partially covered parking, reducing the impact of weather on the vehicles under the array.
+No parking spaces were eliminated.
+The structures were designed to have minimal effect on parking space and will provide partially covered parking, reducing the impact of weather on the vehicles under the array.
 Additionally, the solar carport in lot 89 will provide bike rack coverage.

 - Lot 83, located on Service road between Farm Lane and Harrison road.

 - Lot 89, located at the northwest corner of the Mount Hope highway and Farm Lane intersection.

 - Lot 91, located at the northwest corner of the Hagadorn road and Service road intersection.